dtekcth/data101/src/introduction.md

 > If you think that something there is a topic that needs improvement or have ideas for new topics please look [here](./contributing.md#request-changes)!

+## Structure

+Begin by reading the beginner chapters sequentially.
+These will prepare you for your real courses and can be deemed essential.
+We will go through each topic from the bottom up and each sub-chapter is meant to be self-contained, meaning you can take 10 minutes and read a small bit every day.
+To receive the greatest benefits, these should preferably be completed before study period 1 begins.
+Once you have read all the beginner chapters you can progress to whichever chapters you are interested in.

+Under _studies_ you will find course-specific information, these chapters provide tips & tricks from older students and should generally be looked at just before beginning the course and can be used as a reference during the course.

 ## The student division

 {{ .Data }}